 In short, the National Guard and Reserves are a reserve component designed to back up the active duty military.
 Members of the Reserve Corps typically work on a part-time basis in order to maintain proficiency in their career field.

 Both the Guard and Reserves are very similar, but members of the National Guard and Air National Guard can be called upon by their state governor for civil relief actions, such as natural disaster relief, to help with terrorism threats, riots, etc. The federal government can also call upon Guard and Reserve members to relieve active duty members, fulfill deployment needs, and more.

 Similarities of Guard and Reserves:

-- Both serve in reserve capacity for active duty
+- Both serve in a Reserve capacity for active duty

 - Typical service requirement = One Weekend a Month, Two Weeks a Year